MahmoudSayed2000/School-Management-System/README.md

-School Management System (Node.js API)
+# School Management API

 Overview
-This document outlines the suggested structure, architecture, and required NPM packages to build a School Management System API using Node.js and MongoDB.
+A backend system built with Node.js, Express, and MongoDB for managing students, teachers, courses, and enrollments.

 Folder Structure
 school-management-api/